welyab/anjabachen/README.md

 The mainly way to create FEN string in AN.JA.BA.CH.EN is extract it from a board object.
-During game playing, an extracted FEN will reflect the current state of the board with its piece disposition, castling ability flags, move couter, etc.
+During game playing, an extracted FEN will reflect the current state of the board with its piece disposition, castling ability flags, move counter, etc.

 ```java
 var board = new Board();